disiemprojecteu/disiemprojectcomponents/UserBehaviourAnalyticsPlatform/UBAP_2-Behavioral_Modeling/README.md

 4. application.py - applies saved models for producing scores of the sessions, both normal and attacks and builds the ROC curve

 Data folder includes json files with training data and attacks data, also the file describing the clusters separation produced by UBAP-1.
+The dataset included here is ADFA-LD (https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-IDS-Datasets/)
 Models folder will contain all the models created after running model_clusters.py script.